This year, I’m getting married. And, fingers crossed, it's going to be outside—so long as this Seattle weather cooperates.

 Step 3: Stain the Wood

-We used Penofin Verde stain—a really cool, environmentally friendly option—in the color Bitterwood.
+The most inexpensive option, is always the option that you already own.
+Therefore, we used Penofin Verde stain—a really cool, environmentally friendly option—in the color Bitterwood.
 Ours was leftover from the sandbox we built last summer, but go with whatever color stain you like, regardless of whether it’s interior or exterior.
 Because this project is only meant to last a day, all you need to worry about is the aesthetic of your finished arch.